Diagnostic Imaging Trends: Point of Care Ultrasound – POCUS

 Cost Benefits of Teleradiology

-One of the most obvious cost benefits of teleradiology for a hospital is the reduction–and sometimes the elimination–of radiologists.
+One of the most obvious cost benefits of teleradiology services for a hospital is the reduction–and sometimes the elimination–of radiologists.
 Hospitals can use allotted financial budgets for hands-on patient care.

 With the cost savings of reduced staff, the hospital can also invest more money into the equipment for MRIs, CT scans, ultrasound, and digital X-ray equipment.
 More quality equipment can enhance the teleradiology process with better diagnostic tools for radiologists.